Adiós (Ricky Martin song): Background and release

 On September 11, 2014, Ricky Martin announced that his new single, entitled "Adiós", would be released on September 23, 2014.
 He shared the artwork "bit by bit" on Facebook.
 One week later, Milenio confirmed that it is set to be the lead single from Martin's tenth studio album and would be premiered via Uforia radio stations in the United States and Puerto Rico, one day earlier than the song's original release date.
 On September 22, EFE revealed that the single contains three versions, "Spanish, English and English with some words in French".
 In a statement, Martin expressed:

 "Adiós" was released for digital download and streaming by Sony Music Latin on September 23, 2014.
 In the same year, a mambo remix of the song, featuring American singer Nicky Jam, was released on September 30, and a ranchera remix, featuring Julión Álvarez y Su Norteño Banda, was released on November 10.
 On November 24, two extended plays, titled Adiós (Dance Remixes) and Adiós (Flylife Remixes) were released, both including four remixes of the song.
 Another EP, containing the three original versions of "Adiós", as well as the mambo remix, was released on February 3, 2015.
 "Adiós" was included as the first track on Martin's tenth studio album, A Quien Quiera Escuchar, released February 10, 2015, while a Turkish version of the song, featuring Turkish singer Ayşe Hatun Önal was included as the eleventh track on the Turkish edition.
 "Adiós" was also later added to Martin's compilation album, Esencial (2018).

 Music and lyrics

-Musically, "Adiós" is an up-tempo world music-flavored dance song, with a 1930s burlesque vibe and a vibrant Latin beat.
+Musically, "Adiós" is an uptempo world music-flavored EDM song with elements of cumbia, flamenco, tango, baile funk, Middle Eastern, electronic, house, dance, burlesque, Latin, and Caribbean.
+The song features a multilingualism that is sung in Spanish, English, and French.
 It was written by Antonio Rayo Gibo, Martin, and Yotuel Romero, with its production being handled by Romero, Jesse Shatkin, and Rayo.
 The track "features an original sound and rhythmic influences from different parts of the world" and runs for a total of four minutes.
 Lyrically, "Adiós" which translates to "Goodbye", tells "how difficult it is to say sorry, to betray an oath, an anniversary without promises, without even a single kiss", with lyrics including: "Adiós / Te tengo que decir adiós / Me estoy volviendo loco /Loco, loco, loco, loco por tu amor" (Goodbye / I have to say goodbye / I'm going crazy / Crazy, crazy, crazy, crazy for your love).